Salk-Harnessing-Plants-Initiative/Ariadne/README.md

 * `g`: Save output file
 * `d`: Delete currently selected node(s)
 * `c`: Erase the current tree and ask for a new plant ID
+* `Ctrl`: Hold Ctrl to scroll through the image with the mouth
 * `Ctrl-Z`: Undo last action